HanegaonkarAweZ/ApplicationOfEDAandMLfor_OilGasProduction/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 The data in this analysis is modified version.
-The original synthetic data is downloaded fron here  [here](https://github.com/GeostatsGuy/GeoDataSets).
+The original synthetic data is downloaded from here  [here](https://github.com/GeostatsGuy/GeoDataSets).
 Otherwise, feel free to use the code here as you would like!